+Purpose:

-- Purpose: To gather local input on needs and priorities on the transportation system in the Upper Savannah region in order to create a safe and efficient multi-modal travel network. - Project History: Upper Savannah Council of Governments was created to encourage local governments to work together in pursing common regional goals.
+To gather local input on needs and priorities on the transportation system in the Upper Savannah region in order to create a safe and efficient multimodal travel network.

+Project History:

+Upper Savannah Council of Governments was created to encourage local governments to work together in pursing common regional goals.
 The USCOG board is made of up elected and non-elected representatives from each county.
-Staff members rely on these board members to give input on projects, but also to recommend other citizens to speak with, to suggest locations for public hearings, and to a general local contact in each county. - Task: Continuing the on-going efforts to consult local elected officials on a regular basis concerning transportation improvements is crucial to the overall transportation planning program effort at Upper Savannah.
+Staff members rely on these board members to give input on projects, but also to recommend other citizens to speak with, to suggest locations for public hearings, and to a general local contact in each county.

+Task:

+Continuing the on-going efforts to consult local elected officials on a regular basis concerning transportation improvements is crucial to the overall transportation planning program effort at Upper Savannah.
 Meetings are held with local elected officials in their counties on a regular basis.
 Informal discussions are also held very frequently to discuss transportation needs.
+Keeping elected officials informed and responding to their requests for information make the entire planning process go more smoothly.

+Outcome:

-Keeping elected officials informed and responding to their requests for information make the entire planning process go more smoothly. - Outcome: Emphasizing communication and connection to local elected officials has been an important part of the USCOG planning program at all levels.
+Emphasizing communication and connection to local elected officials has been an important part of the USCOG planning program at all levels.
 By meeting with county officials on a regular basis, you learn their concerns and also share information that they can take back to their constituents.
 Local officials recommend other important community leaders, the best time or place to hold public hearings, and provide basic but crucial support to the regional planning program.

+Budget: SC DOT Local % of Total RPWP \$50,000 \$10,000 20%

-Work Element IV: FAST Act Implementation
+Work Element IV: IIJA Implementation

+Purpose: Federal requirements and grant opportunities will require local and state governments to document and move towards creating plans to promote more cost efficient and environmentally responsible development patterns.

+Project History: Many communities are taking it upon themselves to plan for more cost efficient and effective development that requires less long-term financial support.

+Task: Evaluate current planning processes related to the IIJA (Infrastructure areas with the most needed safety improvements.

-- Purpose: Federal requirements and grant opportunities will require local and state governments to document and move towards creating plans to promote more cost efficient and environmentally responsible development patterns. - Project History: Many communities are taking it upon themselves to plan for more cost efficient and effective development that requires less long-term financial support. - Task:Evaluate current planning processes related to the FAST Act (Fixing America's Surface Transportation) and planning considerations such as livability, sustainability, climate change, and goods movement.
-Coordinate efforts to develop performance management strategies related to safety and target specific areas with the most need of safety improvements. - Outcome: As livability and sustainability are still terms in development, we will monitor how the terms are defined and research grant opportunities that will be available for our region.
-At the end of this fiscal year we should have a better understanding on what the federal government will require for potential grants and we will begin putting plans in place to ensure the region meets those basic qualifications.
+Investment and Jobs Act) and planning considerations such as economic development and goods movement.
+Coordinate efforts to develop performance management strategies related to safety and target specific and research grant opportunities that will be available for our region.
+At the end of the fiscal year, we should have a better understanding of what the federal government will require for potential grants and we will begin putting plans in place to ensure the region meets those basic qualifications.